Edit-aware RAW Reconstruction: Related work

 A complementary line of work explores blind RAW reconstruction methods that operate solely on the sRGB input~\cite{upi,nam2017modelling,ciexyznet,cycleisp,invisp,paramisp,conde2022model,rawdiff,conde2022reversed}.
 While RAW recovery targeting machine vision tasks, such as object detection, have been explored~\cite{reraw}, most methods focus exclusively on reconstruction accuracy without task-specific objectives.
 Early work on RAW reconstruction was calibration-based~\cite{debevec2008recovering,mitsunaga1999radiometric,grossberg2003determining,chakrabarti2014modeling,Chakrabarti2009empirical,kim2012new}.
 Later methods, such as UPI~\cite{upi}, reversed the sRGB image back to RAW by inverting the ISP stage-by-stage using non-learnable parametric operations.
-Nam and Kim~\cite{nam2017modelling} introduced one of the first deep models to learn the forward and inverse ISP transformations jointly.
-Subsequent methods such as CIE-XYZ-Net~\cite{ciexyznet}, CycleISP~\cite{cycleisp}, InvISP~\cite{invisp}, ParamISP~\cite{paramisp}, and model-based ISP approaches~\cite{conde2022model} extended this paradigm using convolutional and differentiable model-based architectures trained on paired RAW–sRGB datasets.
+Nam et al.~\cite{nam2017modelling} introduced a deep model trained on paired RAW-sRGB data for jointly learning forward and inverse ISP transformations, later extended by methods such as CIE-XYZ-Net~\cite{ciexyznet}, CycleISP~\cite{cycleisp}, InvISP~\cite{invisp}, ParamISP~\cite{paramisp}, and model-based ISP approaches~\cite{conde2022model}.
 Recently, diffusion-based methods~\cite{rawdiff} have also been explored for RAW reconstruction, but they continue to optimize losses in RAW space.
 While the forward-inverse approaches~\cite{nam2017modelling,ciexyznet,cycleisp,invisp,paramisp,conde2022model} sometimes include cyclic consistency loss terms to enforce sRGB reconstruction from the recovered RAW, the supervision always corresponds to the same input sRGB without any edits.
-Consequently, they cannot explicitly account for diverse photofinishing styles or editing robustness.
+Consequently, they cannot explicitly account for diverse photofinishing styles.
 Our work differs by introducing a stochastic, edit-aware loss computed in sRGB space via a tunable differentiable ISP, thereby encouraging robustness across diverse rendering styles and enabling accurate post-capture RAW editing targeting higher-quality sRGB outputs---the practical end goal for most RAW recovery workflows.